HackYourFuture/HTML-CSS/Week3/MAKEME.md

 ## Step 3: Assignment

+The final part of this homework is to practice HTML and CSS by making a website.
+You don't have to complete it, just give it your best shot!

- - Remake an existing responsive website: choose one of the following
+ - Remake an existing responsive website: this one is good website to try with lots of different elements.
    - https://www.rijksoverheid.nl

+ - If you want something a little harder you could try one of these
    - http://www.awwwards.com
    - https://www.bostonglobe.com
    - https://www.thinkwithgoogle.com